Skip to main content

 NameTypeDescription

-n_messagesIntegerInput parameter.
+Number of Messages (n_messages)IntegerInput parameter.
 The number of messages to retrieve.
+Default: 100.

 Legacy Helper components

-Replace the legacy Output Parser component with the Structured Output component and Parser component.
+• Output Parser: Replace with the Structured Output component and Parser component.
 The components you need depend on the data types and complexity of the parsing task.

 Parsing components only provide formatting instructions and parsing functionality.
 They don't include prompts.
 You must connect parsers to Prompt Template components to create prompts that LLMs can use.